Volunteer Opportunities 2017

 If you like working with people, and want to connect with those in need, you can volunteer to work alongside our Transformation Station volunteers.
 Practically speaking, this involves working with others on a wide range of projects that match your skills.
 Construction, repairs, property and lawn maintenance, cleaning, organizing food donations, and mailings are some of the potential tasks.
 This volunteer opportunity requires a 10-week commitment and takes place on Wednesday, Thursday and Saturday.
 For more information, email us or contact Paul Richard at 740.594.3336.

-- Lunch-time Host for Transformation Station volunteers: There is nothing like a meal to bring people together!
+- Lunch-time cook for Transformation Station volunteers: There is nothing like a meal to bring people together!
 We hope to create a welcoming environment that includes our Transformation Station volunteers in a noon meal.
 Do you enjoy cooking?
-A Lunch-time Host would prepare a meal for 8 to 15 people in the Good Works Hannah House kitchen.
+A Lunch-time cook would prepare a meal for 8 to 15 people in the Good Works Hannah House kitchen.
 Food is provided out of our pantry.
 This is a once-a-week commitment (10 am to 1:30 pm on a Wednesday or Thursday) for three months.
 For more information, email us or contact Paul Richard at 740.594.3336.

 WORK RETREATS: A day of serving and learning together